Derek Winnert

 1

-Director Jack Clayton’s influential 1959 double Oscar-winning film is a Fifties British classic in its own right and significant as the first of the British New Wave of realistic film dramas.
+Director Jack Clayton’s influential 1959 double Oscar-winning film Room at the Top is an all-time great Fifties British classic in its own right and significant as the first of the British New Wave of realistic film dramas.

 Its star Laurence Harvey may have had a relatively slim talent but he is just right in the film that he will always be remembered for.
 Nevertheless, it is Best Actress Oscar-winning Simone Signoret who easily steals the show in her scenes as his spurned lover Alice Aisgill.